Come to Your Senses

-The Yoga Sutra, widely regarded as the authoritative text on yoga, is a collection of aphorisms, outlining the eight limbs of yoga.
-These “threads” (as sutra translates from Sanskrit) of wisdom offer guidelines for living a meaningful and purposeful life.
-Learn more about the sutras and Patanjali, the sage who wrote them.
+The Yoga Sutras, widely regarded as the authoritative text on yoga, is a collection of aphorisms outlining the eight limbs of yoga: a prescription for moral and ethical conduct, self-discipline, health, and acknowledging our spiritual nature.
+In essence, these “threads” (as sutra translates from Sanskrit) of wisdom offer guidelines for crafting a meaningful and purposeful life.

 Lilias Folan shared the practice on PBS long before there was Zoom.